 These extracts are full potency, full spectrum, and unstandardized.
 Proudly unstandardized.
 Unabashedly unstandardized.

 Footnote: Our extracts are made for us, to order, to our specifications.
-Meaning that our concentrated extracts, such as our Cistanche tubulosa 10:1 extract powder, is produced to a 10:1 concentration.
+Meaning that our concentrated extracts are produced to a 10:1 concentration.
 Because we are not purchasing our ingredients in the open market as most do, our extracts are not adjusted down to a 10:1—they originate at a 10:1.